 Ongoing advocacy and outreach

 City representatives continue to build relationships and partnerships with stakeholders that are important to the BramptonU movement.
-Academic institutions, leaders in other levels of government, businesses, developers and more – all so that once the Province makes a decision, BramptonU is positioned to move quickly to enroll students and launch innovative and relevant programming that will directly benefit the people of Brampton and the province.
+Academic institutions, leaders in other levels of government, businesses, developers and more – all so that once the Province makes a decision, BramptonU is positioned to move quickly to enroll students and launch innovative and relevant programming.

 January 14, 2020